insilmaril/vym/doc/devel/README-layout.md

 ----------

 * Moving containers around
-    - Todo

-    - moving and tmp linked:
+    - moving and tmp linked: maybe also information about rotation of
-      - maybe also information about rotation of tmp child
+    - tmp child

       The tmpParentContainer needs to be positioned based on link point and orientation from above, also considering modifier keys to link